-AIR Position Statement
+AIRES Position Statement

-AIR, as part of the University of Arizona, sits on the ancestral homelands of the Tohono O’odham Nation and the Pascua Yaqui Tribe.
+AIRES, as part of the University of Arizona, sits on the ancestral homelands of the Tohono O’odham Nation and the Pascua Yaqui Tribe.
 As Arizona’s land-grant university and a Hispanic Serving Institution, the university has made a commitment to serve under-represented and Indigenous communities.
-This commitment is mirrored in AIR programs that focus on creating authentic relationships and engagement while striving to build healthy, thriving, and resilient communities.
+This commitment is mirrored in AIRES programs that focus on creating authentic relationships and engagement while striving to build healthy, thriving, and resilient communities.

-AIR is dedicated to supporting and celebrating differences and multiple perspectives.
+AIRES is dedicated to supporting and celebrating differences and multiple perspectives.
 As individuals and as an institute, we will identify and dismantle systemic racism and other forms of oppression.
 We will uphold, enforce, and go beyond the University of Arizona’s Non-Discrimination and Anti-Harassment Policy, challenge bias, and actively promote anti-racist, empathetic, and inclusive behavior of staff, faculty and students in our programs and projects.
 The principles of justice, equity, diversity, and inclusion are fundamental to the work we do within our institute and research programs, and with our community partners and networks that extend beyond the University of Arizona.